 Al Hopwood has created the Museum of Revelatory Fakes (MoRF) with the brilliant sociologist Patricia Kingori who is Professor in Global Health Ethics at Ethox, University of Oxford.
-The museum's website will be launching in early 2023 with a series of historical and contemporary case studies that explore the concept of the revelatory fake.
+The museum's website launched in April 2023 with a series of historical and contemporary case studies that explore the concept of the revelatory fake.
 Please see below more information about the project and feel free to contact us for more details.

 Fakes are often considered worthless, but what if we could gain value from looking at what they reveal?
 MoRF is a collaborative space where fakes will be scrutinised, mulled over and learnt from, to see if they can morph into objects of social and creative value.